StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 To make additional changes to the firmware simple, I have included a portable installation of the Arduino IDE which has been preconfigured to work for Creality CR and Ender printers.
 To edit the firmware, download this repository and open "OpenFirmwareWindows.bat"

-Special thanks to Michal from the YouTube channel [Teaching Tech](https://www.youtube.com/channel/UCbgBDBrwsikmtoLqtpc59Bw) and Chris from [TH3D](https://www.th3dstudio.com/) for their excellent guides and other resources.
+Special thanks to Michael from the YouTube channel [Teaching Tech](https://www.youtube.com/channel/UCbgBDBrwsikmtoLqtpc59Bw) and Chris from [TH3D](https://www.th3dstudio.com/) for their excellent guides and other resources.

 ## The most important things to know are: